felipescheid/scract/README.md

 ## Getting started

 First thing we want to do is obvious: install React!
 Then, instead of resorting to magic tricks like `create_react_app` or Next.js we will try to use the React library to render stuff on a webpage.
+Also, I'm not sure if I want to set up a server that returns the bundled files magically (I don't like magic).
+I will try first to create a simple HTML file that imports the React library as well as my scripts to render the UI.
+This means no `src` directory for now.
+The HTML and JS files will be created directly in the `dist` folder.